 Though it may not seem like it, selling to SMBs can benefit you in the long run.
 One of its benefits includes connecting directly to primary decision makers instead of dealing with groups of buyers and chains of execs.

 SMBs differ from enterprises in clientele, goals, and needs, but stepping up your SMB sales game can eventually increase your revenue.
 The saying “Fast nickles beat slow dimes” resonates here, focusing on small to medium business is an essential part of your revenue portfolio.

-Small-to-medium businesses (SMBs) are independent organizations that house fewer employees and generate less revenue than larger enterprises.
+SMB sales is simply the selling of a product or service to a small-to-medium business.
+SMBs are independent organizations that house fewer employees and generate less revenue than larger enterprises.
 According to the US Small Business Administration, SMBs have up to 100 employees and generate up to $10 million in revenue.

 What is the Difference Between SMB and SME?

 SMEs (small-to-medium enterprises) operate similarly to SMBs but at a slightly larger scale.
 Also known as “Mid-Market” companies, SMEs have 101-500 employees and generate $10 million – $1 billion.

 Compared to SMBs, SMEs have more international recognition.
 Some SMEs you may recognize include the United Nations, World Trade Organization, the European Union, and the World Bank.